intro-graphics-master/a2_s19/README.md

 For now it's a good idea to read chapter 2 of your textbook to get an idea for what parts the author's WebGL programs are made of (shaders, buffers, etc.).

 Make sure you are looking at the *newest* edition of the textbook (7th).
-Especially double check if you got it off of Piazza.
+Especially double check if you got one of the two choices off of Piazza.
+You might need to go back there and get it again.

   ![book](docs/book.png?)